-We will provide opportunities for outstanding collective worship across the school.
+We will provide opportunities for outstanding prayer and liturgy across the school.

 We will provide opportunities for the older children become leaders of worship.

 Parents will be given lots of opportunity to share in school worship.

 Our 'Come and See' curriculum will be creative, inclusive of other faiths and promotes the Gospel Values.